-The PharmCAS application cycle begins on July 15th, 2016 for Fall 2017 enrollment.
+The PharmCAS application cycle begins on June 6th, 2012 for Fall 2013 enrollment.
 You may start your PharmCAS application as soon as it is available.
-The Early Decision deadline is September 6th, 2016.
-The first regular degree program deadline date is November 1st, 2016 and the last regular application deadline is March 1st, 2017.
-The PharmCAS application cycle for the 2017 Entering Class will officially close on June 24th, 2017 unless otherwise announced.
-Participating degree programs will report admission decisions to applicants and PharmCAS throughout the application cycle.
+The Early Decision deadline is September 4th.
+The first regular institutional deadline date is November 1st, 2012 and the last regular application deadline is March 1st, 2013.
+The PharmCAS application cycle for the 2013 Entering Class will officially close on April 1st, 2013, unless otherwise announced.
+PharmCAS will begin to forward complete applications to pharmacy schools in August 2012.
+Participating colleges and schools will report admission decisions to applicants and PharmCAS throughout the application cycle.

 What Happens Next?

 Review the PharmCAS Checklist to ensure you have fulfilled all requirements.
 PharmCAS will consider your application complete and begin to process it once the following materials are received: